 - I love Hilton Honors thanks to the incredible Hilton Honors Aspire Card from American Express (review), which earns me Diamond status for as long as I have the card; Hilton’s luxury portfolio has also been growing nicely in recent years

-- IHG Rewards is my backup chain, thanks to the IHG® Rewards Club Premier Credit Card (review), which offers Platinum status and an anniversary free night certificate; I stay at IHG properties when I have a certificate to redeem, or when the location is the best
+- IHG Rewards is my backup chain, thanks to the IHG® Rewards Premier Credit Card (review), which offers Platinum status and an anniversary free night certificate; I stay at IHG properties when I have a certificate to redeem, or when the location is the best